abhishekgupta1/QA_Android_AppLaunch_Check_Automation/README.md

 # Steps for the Setup
 ## 1. Setting up the Emulator
- 1. Create an Emulator in the Android Studio with the helo of AVD Manager
+ 1. Create an Emulator in the Android Studio with the help of AVD Manager
  2. Open the Terminal and Hit below command
 		```
 		cd ~/Library/Android/sdk/emulator